Benefits of Taking a PDC Course from Midwest Permaculture?

 Deeply inspired by the brilliance and relevance of its ethics and design principles, we could clearly see how the application of permaculture design thinking could solve so many of the challenges in our world today.

 Since then, Midwest Permaculture has continued to grow each year.
 We have delivered over 50 PDC Courses and now have over 1,000 PDC student graduates.

-The requests for our permaculture design services is growing as well as property owners see the clear value in permaculture thinking and design and want this applied to their own projects.
+The requests for our permaculture design services are growing as well as property owners see the clear value in permaculture design and they want this kind of thinking applied to their own projects.